-For Tempus hearing aids that do not directly connect to Bluetooth-enabled devices, Unitron's wireless streaming accessories provide comprehensive smartphone and Bluetooth hearing aid connectivity.
-Unitron also provides a remote microphone, a TV streamer, and remote-control devices.
-Smartphone apps available for both iOS and Android phones also enable wireless control of volume, program settings, and management of Bluetooth accessories.
+Unitron's wireless streaming accessories provide comprehensive smartphone and Bluetooth hearing aid connectivity.
+Unitron makes available a remote microphone, TV streamer, and remote-control devices.
+The Remote Plus app is also available for both iOS and Android phones at no charge.
+The Remote Plus app enables wireless control of volume, program settings, personalization, and management of Bluetooth accessories.

 Charging stations for lithium-ion batteries

 Unitron provides easy-to-use charging stations for the lithium-ion batteries in its rechargeable hearing aids.
-The charging station for Moxi Jump R batteries comes with an optional secondary power pack to provide additional overnight charges even when you don't have access to a power outlet.
+Which charger you need will depend on your hearing aid style (RIC or BTE).
+There is also an optional optional secondary power pack to provide additional overnight charges even when you don't have access to a power outlet.